mrpeerat/mReFinED/README.md

 ## mReFinED
 - This is the replica of mReFinED from [Amazon's mReFinED](https://github.com/amazon-science/ReFinED/tree/mrefined).
-- In contrast to mReFinED's paper, we add the Thai language.
 - We improve the training and inference codes to make them easier to reproduce.
 - We also provide the mReFinED model and training data :)